mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 Otherwise, everything gets zero-initialized and then default member initializers kick in regardless.
 Uninitialized behavior needs to stay around because somewhere, out in the ether, there is probably code that *depends* on variables being uninitialized.
-Regardless, list initialize everything if you're using C++ and you can.

 The point I've hopefully gotten across is that C++ is a big, crusty language (for many historical reasons).
 This entire post was a rabbit hole on initialization rules.